Reading time 3 Minutes

 And obviously I can't have done anything wrong with my birthday fundraising campaign.
 Otherwise we wouldn't have collected over €2,500 a week before my birthday.
 The deal is done.
 On my birthday, I'll double your stake.
 As of today, we have already protected more than 5,000 square metres of incomparable habitat for all time.

 If I couldn't convince you before, I hope I have now.
-And if that wasn't good enough either, take another look at the cover photo.
+And if that wasn't good enough, take another look at the cover picture.
 All my photos are original shots from Canadian rainforests.
-If that's not worth preserving....
+If that's not worth preserving...